Soyuz (spacecraft): Soyuz TMA-M (2010–2016)

-The Soyuz TMA-M was an upgrade of the baseline Soyuz-TMA, using a new computer, digital interior displays, updated docking equipment, and the vehicle's total mass was reduced by 70 kilograms.
+The Soyuz TMA-M was an upgrade of the Soyuz-TMA, using a new computer, digital interior displays, updated docking equipment, and the vehicle's total mass was reduced by 70 kilograms.
 The new version debuted on 7 October 2010 with the launch of Soyuz TMA-01M, carrying the ISS Expedition 25 crew.

 The Soyuz TMA-08M mission set a new record for the fastest crewed docking with a space station.
 The mission used a new six-hour rendezvous, faster than the previous Soyuz launches, which had, since 1986, taken two days.

 Soyuz MS (since 2016)

 Soyuz MS is the final planned upgrade of the Soyuz spacecraft.
+The "MS" stands for "modernized systems," reflecting upgrades primarily focused on the communications and navigation subsystems.
 Its maiden flight was in July 2016 with mission Soyuz MS-01.